Adam S. Kanter, MDAssociate Professor

 Co-Director, Spine Fellowship Program

-Adam S. Kanter, MD, joined the faculty of the Department of Neurosurgery as an assistant professor in January of 2008 and is director of the department’s minimally invasive spine program and spine fellowship program.
+Adam S. Kanter, MD, joined the faculty of the Department of Neurosurgery in January of 2008 as director of the department’s minimally invasive spine program.

 Dr. Kanter performed his undergraduate work at the University of Massachusetts in Amherst, graduating with Cum Laude honors.
 He obtained his masters degree from Boston University and his medical degree from the University of Vermont in 2001.
 Dr. Kanter then completed his neurosurgical residency at the University of Virginia in 2007.
 He completed subspecialty fellowship training in minimally invasive spine surgery at the University of California in San Francisco and Auckland City Hospital in Auckland, New Zealand.

 Dr. Kanter is principal investigator in several research studies evaluating the use of stem cell derived biologics to induce spinal fusion.
-His research focuses on patient derived clinical evaluation outcomes, specifically appraising the utility of minimally invasive versus open surgical access.
+His research focuses on patient derived clinical outcome measures, specifically appraising the utility of minimally invasive versus open surgical corridors.

 Dr. Kanter has published numerous papers in refereed journals and authored several book chapters.
 He provides editorial service to several peer reviewed journals and is a key member of several major neurosurgical societies.
 He resided as chairman of the 2016 Spine Summit’s Scientific Program, recording the highest attendance in the history of the section’s conference.
 Dr. Kanter has also received numerous accolades for his clinical expertise, including top doctor, most compassionate doctor, and patient’s choice awards.